mannion9/ScalarAdvectionSolver/README.txt

 Output		 - Directory in which data is written to makefile	 - Makes source code

-The dependencies are
+The code dependencies are

-gfortran (or other fortran compiler, specificed in /src/makefile) python 3.0 matplotlib
+gfortran (or another other fortran compiler to be specificed in /src/makefile) python 3.0 matplotlib

-The code is build so that the user should only interact with the module_input.f90 file.
+The code is designed so that the user should only interact with the module_input.f90 file.
 This file contains two sections, the initialization and the initial condition.

 The initialization contains two sections.
-The first is the user inputs and the second is program constants, which should never be changed.
+The first is the user inputs and the second are program constants, which should never be changed.
 The user inputs are

 N 	 - Number of grid points